 Sworn patrol employees may be assigned to a schedule consisting of a number of twelve (12) hour shifts, or twelve (12) hour and eight (8) hour shifts, or twelve and one-half (12.5) hour and ten (10) hour shifts.
 The maximum number of regularly scheduled twelve (12) hour shifts or regularly scheduled 12.5 hour shifts within one payroll period shall not exceed seven (7).
-Each 12 hour or 12.5 hour shift shall include one 40 minute meal break for which the employee is paid.
+Each 12 hour or 12.5 hour shift shall include one 40 minute paid meal break.

-43.2.4.
-Specialty Assignment
+42.2.4 Specialty Assignment